J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 Beautiful blue 1/2 - 1" wide flowers from July to October.
 Annual to about 2 feet.
 Self-sows, but never a pest.
 Tropical America.
 A nice, old-fashioned annual.
 "The flowers... are borne in great profusion over the entire plant.
 It is the best of the species..."—Booth.
 Germinates in 2 - 3 weeks with light.

 LOGANIACEAE.
 'BUTTERFLY BUSH', 'SUMMER LILAC'.
 Showy deciduous or evergreen shrubs of great value for the garden.
 Their handsome flowers are profusely produced in round heads or spike-like panicles, and are attractive to butterflies, who congregate to feed on the nectar.
 Handsome large leaves.
 Best in full sun and well-drained soil.
 Many will survive in the North if the base is protected.
-Easy from seed sown on the surface or lightly covered.
-Keep warm to germinate in 2 - 12 weeks.
-Give ventilation to prevent damping off.
+Seed needs light to germinate, sow on the surface.

 'WHITE BUTTERFLY BUSH'.
 Fragrant white flowers in 4 - 10" spikes in late summer.
 Shrub to 5 feet.
 China.
 Zone 4 or 5.
 Attracts many butterflies.
 Germinates in 1 - 2 weeks, best in light.